 Certainly, another key advantage comes in no longer having to pay the premium on a policy that is not needed anymore.
 This can free up money in the monthly budget for other living expenses.

-How to Sell a Term Life Policy.
+How to Sell a Term Life Insurance Policy.

+Who buys life insurance policies?
 It may be possible to sell a term life insurance policy, but you would have to be the right candidate.
 Someone who could possibly be the right candidate would be someone who may be facing serious health challenges or someone that has been diagnosed with a terminal illness, they have an inforce term life insurance policy and it must have a conversion option available.

 What if your term life policy does not have a conversion option?

-If you own a term life insurance policy that you are trying to sell and the conversion period has passed then the policy will have to have an annual renewable option.
+If you own a term life insurance plan that you are trying to sell and the conversion period has passed then the policy will have to have an annual renewable option.
 You will have to get a copy up the schedule of upcoming premiums due in order to know if the policy has any value.

 Have additional questions?
 We can help.
 There are several variables that can make a you a good fit for a life settlement transaction.
 If you’d like more information contact us.